domonik/RAPDOR/docs/source/dashboard.rst

-5 Dimension Reduction
+5 Bubble Plot
 ---------------------

-Here you can see a dimension reduction of all shifts.
+Here you can see a bubble plot of all shifts.
 On the x-axis you will see the relative fraction shift.
 This is caclulated via subtracting the average control shift position from the RNase treated ones.
 On the y-axis you can see whether the protein has a broader (more negative) or sharper (more positive) distribution after treatment.